 The English Legal System

-England and Wales operates a common law legal system (See: Introduction To Legal Systems for more Cleverness on Legal Systems).
-This legal system is established over time by judgements made in earlier cases.
+England and Wales operate a common law legal system (See: Introduction To Legal Systems for more Cleverness on Legal Systems).
+This legal system is established over time by judgments made in earlier cases.

 Who Is Who?